What is RYLA?

 The bathrooms are in the dorm rooms and shared by the 2 people sharing that room only.
 There is no outside access to any bathroom.

-If bathroom is used by all on floor- is it coed or restricted to females?
+Is the bathroom is used by the entire floor or is it coed or restricted to females?

 We have a male floor and a female floor(s) this year, they will not be in the same floor at any time.
 Providing a safe comfortable environment is extremely important to us when they are in their personal space, so we protect this at all costs.
 There is no intermingling ever.